-Planning for any increase in wool scour production needs to consider the capacity of the effluent treatment system to accommodate the possible production increase.
-Treatment capacity can be augmented in several different ways, including:
+Planning for any increase in tannery production needs to consider the capacity of the effluent treatment system to accommodate the possible production increase.
+An augmentation of treatment capacity can be accomplished in several different ways, including:

 - load reduction due to improved housekeeping and/or effluent stream segregation

-- chemical or microbiological supplements

 - physical pre-treatment processes

 - enhanced aeration of lagoons

-- anaerobic pre-treatment processes with appropriate controls on gases generated

 - expansion of the lagoon capacity

-- new wastewater treatment facilities.
+- new effluent treatment facilities

+- chemical or microbiological supplements.
-- the characteristics of the effluent are monitored before and after treatment to gauge the effectiveness of any treatment - wool scour effluent is used for land application, eg irrigating crops, pastures and trees - all polluted runoff has been contained - surface and groundwater is monitored for ambient levels of salt, BOD, nitrogen, , phosphorus, potassium and pH (refer to recommended levels for environmental values in Australian Water Quality Guidelines for Fresh and Marine Waters as a guide) - soils are monitored for the effect of effluent application, including physical, chemical and biological characteristics - the effects on public amenity are evaluated by observing buffer zones and noting any public complaints - crops, trees and pasture are monitored for yield and foliar symptoms, growth rates and health

-• records are maintained from which the history of loading of water, nutrients, salts and contaminants can be calculated for all areas where effluent is applied.
+- the characteristics of the effluent are monitored before and after treatment to gauge the effectiveness of any treatment - tannery effluent is used for land application, eg irrigating crops, pastures and trees - all polluted runoff has been contained - surface and groundwater is monitored for ambient levels of salt, BOD, nitrogen, chromium, phosphorus, potassium (trace amounts) and pH (refer to recommended levels for environmental values in Australian Water Quality Guidelines for Fresh and Marine Waters as a guide) - soils are monitored for the effect of effluent application, including physical, chemical and biological characteristics - the effects on public amenity are evaluated by observing buffer zones and noting any public complaints - crops, trees and pasture are monitored for yield and foliar symptoms, growth rates and health - records are maintained from which the history of loading of water, nutrients, salts and contaminants can be calculated for all areas where effluent is applied.

-4.4 Use of wool scour effluent
+4.4 Use of tannery effluent

-To encourage the use of:
+To encourage the use of

 - nutrients

+- trace elements

 - organic matter

-- water values of the solid waste/sludge and wool scour effluents
+- water values of the solid waste/sludge and liquid effluents

-- trace elements,

-where this use is not precluded by other components of the effluents, such as salts and pesticides, in a manner which protects water quality consistent with the environmental objectives.
+where this use is not precluded by other components of the effluents, such as salts, metals and pesticides (woolskins), in a manner which protects water quality consistent with the environmental objectives.